deogun/DbC/README.md

 DbC
 ===

-A small component that allows one to use Design by Contract
+A small component allowing one to use Design by Contract